lightlace/cpp-docs.de-de/docs/mfc/reference/message-map-macros-mfc.md

 ## <a name="on_message"></a>ON_MESSAGE
-Gibt an, welche Funktion eine benutzerdefinierte Nachricht behandelt.
+Gibt an, welche Funktion eine benutzerdefinierten Meldung behandelt.

 ### <a name="syntax"></a>Syntax